pynch-tv/companion-module-pynch-nexa/README.md

 ![Screenshot 2025-04-13 at 09 47 18](https://github.com/user-attachments/assets/71a7ee48-7550-424e-baef-5c94d6685b6f)

 Changes the the status of the chosen output (PGM1) : options are `Play`, `Stop` or `Pause`.

-## Pynch Nexa
-A unified REST API on top of specfic vendor's protocols.
-Each protocol is implemented in a Nexa PlugIn that is loaded at runtime